 Staff should have a practical working knowledge of how to use these items safely to enable them to effectively support children's developing skills and understanding when using this type of equipment.
 Steps need to be taken to ensure that sharp and pointed items do not come into contact with face and eyes.
 When using saws, hammers and nails children should be taught how to use these safely by using a vice or pliers to avoid close body contact with face, hands and fingers.

-Pointed and sharp items such as gardening, woodworking, tools and other equipment need extra attention for care, storage and use.
-They must always be kept in good condition.
-Cutting equipment that has become blunt is more likely to cause injury than equipment that is fit for purpose and used safely and correctly.
-Handles must be secure.
 Artefacts are unique resources and intended to be used for specific purposes and in special ways.
-They are selected as a provocation to stimulate children's thinking, wonder and enquiry.
-Many of these objects will be delicate and so need careful handling.
+They are selected as a provocation to stimulate children's thinking, wonder and enquiry Many of these objects will be delicate and so need careful handling.
 Consideration needs to be made to the age and stage of development of the children.
 They are not intended for general daily use or to be used independently without the support of a suitably trained adult.